rapidspeciation/Shiny_Ikiam_Database_Manager/README.md

     -   Individually undo/redo specific edits.
     -   Commit approved changes to the Google Sheet in a single operation.
 -   **Commit History (`Historial de Cambios` Tab)**: View a log of past data commits, filterable by date, user, and commit ID.

-5.  **Update the Project**:
-    -   To fetch the latest changes, go to the Git tab and click the blue down arrow (Pull).